LionhardtFAF/MappingScripts/marker_and_unit_transformation/README.md

 All transformations will be performed on the horizontal plane.
 Enable *auto snap to land layer* in your map editor to make all transformed objects accquire ground level height again after loading the map with the data output from this script!
 You might need to select all objects that were transformed and move them 1 field in any direction and then back again for land layer snap to engage.The output of this script will look a little messed up, but the map editor will process it jut fine; and once you save your map, the file will be correctly formatted again.

+## Requirements

+You need the LUA interpreter.
+For Windows find the executable here: https://www.lua.org/download.html Under macOS you can use brew to install the interpreter: `$ brew intall lua`.
+Under Linux running aptitude you can execute `$ apt-get install lua5.3`.

 ## Usage

 Invoke the script with the file containg the marker and unit data (this will normally be `<mapname>_save.lua`) and redirect the ouput into a new file.
 Then replace the old file in the folder of your map.
 Make sure teh new fiel has the sane name as teh old one (that is `<mapname>_save.lua`).

-This is the synopis of the script:
+This is the synopis of the script.
 ```
 Usage: mulin-transform.lua [--rotate <degrees> <point>]
        [--project <factor> <point>]